-Not everything's amazing about Bottomless’ strategy though—but there’s still a lot to learn from them.
-They do a great job at really leaning hard into their customer personas with a wide variety.
-That being said, we need to remember: retention is key and an area where most brands mess up
+Not everything's amazing about Bespoke’s strategy, but there’s still a lot to learn from it.
+It does a great job of appealing to the niche part of its market and expanding it steadily.
+That being said, we need to remember: retention is key and an area where most brands mess up.

 Why is retention important?